COMP523FA2020/Overview/deliverables.md

 **Options**

 Flat Text File

-MongoDB

-PostgreSQL

-MySQL
+- Pros: No need to use DBMS, no need to transform data to migrate to database (can reuse client logic in R functions)
+- Cons: Have to parse file ourselves, still have to transform data to work with backend

+A DBMS
+In terms of DBMS, any of the popular ones would work fine.
+The database is relatively flat and small so there is no huge benefit between them.
+- Pros: Reliable, easily accessible, scalable
+- Cons: Have to transfer current .txt format to a DBMS

 **Rationale**

 Since we decided to use GraphQL as the API to serve our data to the frontend, we can easily fit this with the data by using TypeORM with a database like MySQL.
 Furthermore, using SQL to query the database rather than creating our own parser for a text file would be much more efficient in term of time and manpower.
-Since the database is relatively flat, there would be no huge benefit for any other database, so we ultimately chose based on client preference.
+We ultimately chose based on client preference.

 #### Carolina Cloud Apps